-I'm currently a first-year undergrad at Michigan State University in East Lansing, Michigan, double majoring in Advanced and Computational/Applied Mathematics with a minor in Data Science.
+I'm currently a second-year undergrad at Michigan State University, majoring in Advanced Mathematics (Honors & Graduate Pure Mathematics).
 I do research in high-energy particle astrophysics with the High Altitude Water Cherenkov Observatory Collaboration.
-I was the Head Teaching Assistant for the Physics Department at Croton-Harmon High School until I graduated in 2024.
 I anticipate to complete my bachelors in Spring 2026, after which I intend to pursue a PhD in Astrophysics.I have a passion for helping to teach others that I like to think is in my blood-- for decades, my maternal relatives taught in the Hawaii public school system.
-My maternal grandparents were part of the first generation of Japanese-Americans to attend college, and actually met while attending Winona State University.
+I helped found the Physics Peer Mentoring Program at Croton-Harmon High School and was Head Teaching Assistant from its inception until I graduated in 2024.
+I have also taught calculus on the side as a passion since high school.My maternal grandparents were part of the first generation of Japanese-Americans to attend college, and actually met while attending Winona State University.
 Prior to moving back to Hawaii, they resided in Michigan for a few years, where my grandmother taught in Battle Creek and my grandfather pursued his Masters at Western Michigan University.

 - Star type classification using multiple regression and machine learning (Dec.
 2024)